 Machine learning is unsupervised when you have input data but no expected outcome.
-With no outcome, you can’t train the machine, so input data cannot be used as a sample.
+With no outcome, you can’t train the machine so the input data cannot be used as a sample.
 Instead, the machine is tasked to learn from the data itself.
 There are no correct answers and no supervisor.

-Unsupervised machine learning is used to look at the structure of data or the distribution of elements in a data set.
+Unsupervised machine learning is used to look at the structure of the data or the distribution of elements in the data set.
 It is used for clustering to identify inherent groupings like common phrases in logs/events, or associations, like the frequency when X failure occurs, failure Y also occurs.

-- Forecasting – determining when metrics will hit thresholds and performing “what if?” scenarios.
+- Forecasting – determining when metrics will hit thresholds and performing “what if?” scenarios

-- BMC domain knowledge added: Yes (patented US #9160634 B2)
+- BMC IT domain knowledge added?
+Yes

-- Type of machine learning: Supervised (system is already trained by BMC – customer benefits without having to actively supervise but can modify parameters)
+- Type of Machine Learning: Supervised (system is already trained by BMC – customer benefits without having to actively supervise but can modify parameters)

 - Products: TrueSight Capacity

-- Algorithms: Poisson and normal regression
+- Algorithms: Poisson and normal linear regression

-- BMC domain knowledge added: Yes
+- BMC domain knowledge added?
+Yes

-- Type of machine learning: Unsupervised (historical data from metric used without training or specific output)
+- Type of Machine Learning: Unsupervised (historical data from metric used without training or specific output)

-- Products: TrueSight Capacity, TrueSight Operations, TrueSight Intelligence
+- Products: TrueSight Capacity, TrueSight Operations Management

 - Cloud Migration – simulate migration between on-premises and/or cloud providers to optimize cost.